nalej/docs/resources/resources-1.md

 ![](../.gitbook/assets/resources.png)

-The right section displays a **cluster-instances graph**.
-We can search for a certain instance or cluster and the part of the graph that matches the search is highlighted.
+The right section displays a **clusters-instances graph**.
+We can search for a certain instance or cluster in the **Search box** (on the upper right part of the section) and the part of the graph that matches the search is highlighted.

 ![](../.gitbook/assets/resourcesgraph.png)